 - Live videos: used to create a personal connection with your customers.
 Use these to share behind the scenes glimpses and build trust with your audience.

 - Reels/Stories: ephemeral content that’s only available to view for a short time.
 These short gimmick style videos are great for product reveals and sharing quick tips.

 If you’re worried about video quality, don’t be.
 You don’t need to invest in a professional setup before getting started.
 As long as your content is top notch, your audience won’t care too much about production quality.
-With ephemeral and live content growing in popularity, people aren’t looking for perfection – they are looking for information they can trust (something video delivers).
+With ephemeral and live content growing in popularity, people aren’t looking for perfection - they are looking for information they can trust (something video delivers).
 In a lot of cases, depending on the subject matter, an over-produced video is going to stand out in a bad way on the likes of TikTok an Instagram, where often the DIY authentic content is preferred.